Villa de San Ramon — tract homes in Dublin (1965)

 Small map showing the site of the 1967 Villa de San Ramon model home complex on Amador Valley Boulevard in Dublin, California.
 The location is marked within the surrounding neighborhood streets for context.

-Map of the 1967 Villa de San Ramon model home complex on Amador Valley Boulevard in Dublin.
+Annotated aerial map of the 1967 Villa de San Ramon model home complex on Amador Valley Boulevard.
+Base imagery from Apple Maps.

 1. The Villa del Oro (Plan 305) - 3 bedrooms, 2 bathrooms, 1,494 sq. ft.